usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _God Does Like Ugly_, by JID
+- _Alfredo 2_, by Freddie Gibbs, The Alchemist
 - _THE FUTURE IS HERE AND EVERYTHING NEEDS TO BE DESTROYED_, by The Armed
 - _Never Die_, by Matt Jencik, Midwife
 - _Peasant_, by Richard Dawson
-- _Piecework_, by Kowloon Walled City

 </details>